 Peponi: Our full report

 One of the oldest lodgings on Lamu island, Peponi is a stylish, beachfront hotel in the prime spot in Shela village overlooking the eastern end of the Lamu Channel and the start of Lamu beach.
 Owned and managed by the Korschen family, it dates from the 1960s and has been successively expanded, modified and refurbished over the years.
-Unfortunately, as of 12 July 2014 we cannot recommend this property because the UK's foreign office has advised against travel to this area – the Lamu archipelago.

 The hub of the hotel is its seafront terrace, open to the public, directly behind the flanking sea wall.
 If you arrive by boat from Lamu jetty you’ll pull up on the beach – or occasionally at high tide by the steps – and staff will hop down to carry your bags.
 Behind the terrace is the bar, with an impressive range of tipples on offer; then a shady courtyard which acts as the reception area and activities information centre; and to the left of the bar the main dining room, which has its own residents-only terrace and a private dining room at the end, which you can book for romantic soirées, noisy birthday celebrations or other private gatherings.

 From the bar-dining area, most of the hotel’s guest rooms are ranged in rambling fashion through the delightful gardens on the south side, to the left.
 To the right, on the north side of the hotel across a public path, is the “palm garden" – a large lawn dotted with mature coconut trees – backed by a row of Peponi’s standard rooms.